cgalpin92/pp5_crochet_corner/TESTING.md

             {% load basket_tools %}

     - Plus and Minus buttons unresponsive in basket.html:
-        When creating the plus and minus buttons in basket.html to allow the user to edit the quanitity of the product in the basket and running the site to test the code, the buttons were unresponsive.
+        When creating the plus and minus buttons in basket.html to allow the user to edit the quantity of the product in the basket and running the site to test the code, the buttons were unresponsive.
 They were working successfully in the products details page, however completely unresponsive in the basket page.
         I had followed the steps to create this from the Boutique Ado walkthrough project and it had been discovered that the fix for this was to replace the IDs in each button with classes so that they could be used more than once and avoid preventing the script from running due to duplicate ID issues.
 Also found I had missed an input group class in the top div element.
         Followed the below steps to resolve the issue: